 Spouses are considered the first next of kin in the eyes of the law.
 As such, it is generally unwise to give a spouse POA over your affairs as it could adversely affect them financially and legally should they need to use that POA.
-The recommendation, if you insist on making a spouse or close relative the agent of your POA, is to use a limited durable power of attorney and not a general power of attorney.
+Suppose you insist on making your spouse or close relative an agent of your POA.
+In that case, the recommendation is to use a limited durable power of attorney and not a general power of attorney.

-Giving unlimited access to your finances, credit and legal affairs to anyone who isn't a licensed attorney under the authority of the bar association is unwise at best and catastrophic at worst.
-Furthermore, as your next of kin, they may actually become legally and financially liable if they are the one inheriting your property when you pass on, rendering the POA moot.
+Giving unlimited access to your finances, credit, and legal affairs to anyone who isn't a licensed attorney under the bar association’s authority is unwise at best and catastrophic at worst.
+Furthermore, as your next of kin, they may actually become legally and financially liable if they are the ones inheriting your property when you pass on, rendering the POA moot.

 The best option all around to avoid this liability is to create that limited power of attorney.
 If you can, you may want to consider creating a trust for your assets and property managed by a third party rather than giving a spouse or close family member POA.
 This is also better than leaving them your estate as an inheritance to avoid creating financial and legal liability.